-The mission and vision of MIET stem from the legacy of its founding body i.e. the Model Institute of Education and Research, which was setup in 1936 and was the first educational enterprise in private sector in the State of J&K.
+Mission: To deliver exceptional value to students, industry and society founding body i.e. the Model Institute of Education and Research, which was setup in 1936 and was the first educational enterprise in the private sector in the State of J&K.